svin24/svin24.github.io/content/blog/Status-update-December-2021.md

 require another week or two to finish it.

 visurf also enjoyed a handful of improvements this month, thanks to some contributors, the most prolific of whom was Pranjal Kole.
-Thanks Parnjal!
+Thanks Pranjal!
 Improvements landed this month include tab rearranging, next and previous page navigation, and an improvement to all of the new-tab logic, along with many bug fixes and smaller improvements.
 I also did some of the initial work on command